flimshaw/beatnik.js/lesson.md

 3.23.13 6:33pm - updates

 OK, this is getting unwieldy already.
-Let's implement some basic require.js in here, so we can run this in browser
+Let's split this into multiple files so we can work with it more easily.

+OK, that's better, I did a little more cleanup as well, and now we're printing out things that look sort of like poems.

+~/code/beatnik.js$ node main.js
+Hello Hello Hello Hello Hello.
+Hello Hello Hello Hello Hello.
+Hello Hello.
+Hello Hello Hello Hello Hello.
+Hello Hello Hello Hello.
+Hello.
+Hello Hello Hello Hello.
+Hello Hello.
+Hello Hello Hello.
+Hello Hello Hello Hello.

+Now we just need to pick random words from a dictionary.